312-586-8827

 FAQs About Grandparents’ Rights in Illinois

-1. Can a grandparent’s visitation rights be modified or terminated in Illinois?
+1. Can my visitation rights as a grandparent be modified or terminated?

 Like other visitation orders, there are situations in which the court may see fit to modify or terminate your time with your grandchild.
 For example, this may include a significant change in circumstances that impacts the child’s well-being, a direct risk to the child’s safety, or violation of the court’s order.

-2. I’m the paternal grandparent of a child born out of wedlock.
-Do I still have visitation rights?
+2. I’m a paternal grandparent of a child born out of wedlock.
+Do I have rights?

 As a grandparent, you have a right to seek visitation if the qualifying circumstances exist.
-However, in order to access those rights as a paternal grandparent to a child born out of wedlock, your son will need to have established paternity.
-He may have done this through a voluntary acknowledgment or by obtaining a court order.
+However, to access those rights as a paternal grandparent to a child born out of wedlock, your child will need to have established paternity.
+They may have done this through a voluntary acknowledgment or by obtaining a court order.

-3. How does the adoption of my grandchild affect my rights as a grandparent in Illinois?
+3. How does adoption affect grandparents’ rights in Illinois?

 What Our Clients Are Saying